thebotmakes/sleeps_counter/README.md

 ## sleeps_counter
 # How many sleep is it until &lt;x>?

-With my daughter turning 4 the question of how many sleeps it was until her birthday has become a daily ongoing concern.
+With my daughter turning 4 the question of how many sleeps it is until her birthday has become a daily ongoing concern.
 She is also just learning her numbers, and we're trying to encourage her in that.
 So as usual I turned to technology to take the strain!
 I had a Pimoroni scroll hat sitting around that I'd got in a sale a while ago, and of course the Raspberry Pi Zero W is ideal for this kind of application.

 The code is pretty simple: